gaia-taipei/tw-firefox-weekly/GregWeng.md

 ## 2015 Q4 Goals

-1. Stabilize LockScreen: fixed all current regressions, the current one is:
+1. Stabilize LockScreen: fixed all current regressions (measured by bug fixed), the current one is:
   1. Bug 1198417 - [Aries][Lockscreen] rotates with device but slider does not respond
     1. It has new symptom looks by full-screen video
-2. Implement and migrate to DeviceLock API
+2. Implement and migrate to DeviceLock API, as measured by progress on engineering planning and/or implementation
   1. Will start to write WebIDL and figure out the development flow first
-3. Write more integration tests to prevent further regressions
+3. Write more integration tests to prevent further regressions, as measured by # of tests planned and/or written.
 4. After that, I may shift my work to System performance, including:
   1. Tool development
   2. Problem probing